-Kim Kardashian Look-Alike To Star On ‘Big Brother,’ Is A ‘Sex Ban Shopaholic’
+Kim Kardashian Look-ALike To Star On ‘Big Brother,’ Is A ‘Sex Ban Shopaholic’

 A post shared by Janeysworld.1 (@janeys.world1) on

-She and her look-alike, Kim Kardashian, surely have a common love of shopping.
+She and her look-alike Kim Kardashian surely have a common love of shopping.

 In the Little Divas documentary last year, Farrell claimed to have more than 100 pairs of designer shoes.